rcl-ssl/docs/authorization/access-control-user.md

 - After you select a subscription, click on the ‘My permissions’ link for the subscription

+- Here , you can determine if you are an 'Administrator' on the subscription

 ![image](../images/authorization_signin/access-control-mypermissions.png)

 # Set Owner or Contributor roles

-If the AAD account that you use to log in to the RCL is not an administrator in the Azure subscription, you need to add the AAD account as an ‘Owner’ or ‘Contributor’ to the Azure subscription.
+If the AAD account that you use to log in to the RCL Portal is not an 'Administrator' in the Azure subscription, you need to add the AAD account as an ‘Owner’ or ‘Contributor’ to the Azure subscription.

 - Click on the the ‘Access Control (IAM)’ link in the Subscription section

 - Click on the ‘Add’ link at the top to add a new role

+- Select 'Contributor' or 'Owner', then click on 'Select Member'

-- Add a “Contributor’ or ‘Owner’ role assignment to your subscription for the AAD account that you use to login to RCL app
+- Search for and select the AAD user account that you use to login to the RCL Portal

 ![image](../images/authorization_signin/access-control-create.png)